DanyelMorales/thePragmaticProgrammer/CodeGenerator/README.md

 | Defining an array f any type with name   | F name type[n]       |
 | End of entity(structure, class, record,...) | E End of entity      |

 > **Note**: the type is relative to the language that will be converted to.
-If you need to define your own set of types, then see the extending section.
+See the extending section if you need to define your own types.

 ### Extending

 #### Adding new generators

-1. Extend from App::CodeGenerator::Interfaces::AbstractLang;
+1. Extends from App::CodeGenerator::Interfaces::AbstractLang;

-2. Implement each required procedure inside AbstractLang class.
+2. Implements each required procedure inside AbstractLang class.
-3. Save your code generator as a pascal module in App::CodeGenerator::Generators::YOUR_GENERATOR_NAME;
+3. Saves your code generator as a pascal module in App::CodeGenerator::Generators::YOUR_GENERATOR_NAME;
 4. You can get more help reading the pascal code generator in *App::CodeGenerator::Generators::Pascal*
 5. To save a generated line, just push to:

 ```
 	push @{$self->{lines}}, "your translation" ;
 ```

 #### Supporting new mnemonics